Codex workflow repository guide

 4. Choose the pack that matches your primary work type.

-5. Apply the relevant flow, gate, and artifact when turning raw input into a final deliverable.
+5. Apply the relevant flow, gate, and artifact when turning raw input into a draft deliverable.

 If you only want the quickest overview, start with the end-to-end example.
 If you want to use the system in real work, read the architecture and pack mapping first, then move through the worked scenario.